What is ITSM? A comprehensive guide to IT service management

 Reduced costs and improved ROI

 Efficiency and consistency drive cost savings.
-With ITSM, teams can optimize resources, reduce waste, and resolve issues faster, translating to a better return on IT investments.
+With ITSM services, teams can utilize resources more effectively, reduce waste, and resolve issues more quickly.
+This leads to a better return on investment in IT.

 ITSM frameworks